qupath/qupath-docs/docs/advanced/omero.rst

 Send objects back to your OMERO server
 ======================================

-When working on an image from a remote OMERO server, QuPath can send annotations and detections back to the OMERO server.
-To do so, select the objects that you want to send back on your image, then click :menuselection:`OMERO --> Send selection to OMERO server` and confirm the operation.
+When working on an image from a remote OMERO server, QuPath can send annotations back to the OMERO server.
+To do so, select the annotations on your image that you want to send back, then click :menuselection:`OMERO --> Send annotations to OMERO` and confirm the operation.

 As the object classes between OMERO and QuPath are different, some information might be ignored/lost.
 For instance, all QuPath objects (**annotation** and **detection** objects) will be represented as OMERO **ROIs** when sent back.